 An 8,200 square foot fitness center is located at the St. Davids campus.
 The fitness center is open to every Eastern University student both undergraduate and graduate, and all Eastern faculty and staff.
 The two-story fitness center features state of the art Hammer Strength weight equipment and Life Fitness cardio equipment.
-The fitness center also includes a 70-foot batting cage and an indoor turf The two-story fitness center features state of the art Hammer Strength weight equipment and Life Fitness cardio equipment.
+The fitness center also includes a 70foot batting cage and an indoor turf area for conditioning activities.
+Each participant must sign a waiver form before they are allowed to use the Fitness Center.

+The two-story fitness center features state of the art Hammer Strength weight equipment and Life Fitness cardio equipment.
 The fitness center also includes a 70-foot batting cage and an indoor turf area for conditioning activities.